MrWillCom/awesome/README.md

 *   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - ORM

-*   [Afilmory/afilmory](https://github.com/Afilmory/afilmory) - A personal photography website celebrating the art of capturing moments with a nostalgic, retro vibe.
-Blending aperture, film, and memory.
+*   [Afilmory/afilmory](https://github.com/Afilmory/afilmory) - Afilmory (/əˈfɪlməri/, "uh-FIL-muh-ree") is a term created for personal photography websites, blending Auto Focus (AF), aperture (light control), film (vintage medium), and memory (captured moments).

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.